dotnet/AspNetCore.Docs/CONTRIBUTING.md

 * Open an issue describing the article you wish to write or update.
 Get approval before you invest too much time.
 * Fork the [aspnet/docs](https://github.com/aspnet/Docs/) repo and create a branch for your article.
 * Write or update your article using [DocFX](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html#2-use-docfx-as-a-command-line-tool) in [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
 Images go in the *<article-name>/_static* folder.
 Code goes in the *<article-name>/samples* folder.
-It's often helful to review an exiting article to use as an example.
+It's often helpful to review an existing article to use as an example.
 * Submit a Pull Request from your branch to `aspnet/docs/master`.
 * Respond to PR feedback.